Why Beautiful Digital Signage Often Fails

 Fresh eyes.
 Test with people who have never seen it.
 You stopped being one of those people weeks ago and you can't go back — so borrow someone who can.

-Attention and saliency tools.
-Eye-tracking studies and predictive attention heatmaps show where the eye actually goes versus where you hoped it would, often to uncomfortable effect (Acclaim).
+Attention tools.
+If you want hard data, eye-tracking studies (which record where people actually look) and predictive attention heatmaps (software that estimates where the eye will go and shades a screenshot accordingly) show where attention really lands versus where you hoped it would — often to uncomfortable effect (Acclaim).

 Design to the glance.
 State the time budget for the location out loud — "this screen has three seconds" — and prove the message lands inside it.